demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-remote-script-task-status

 ***
-Get remote scripts tasks using a variety of filters.
+Get remote script tasks using a variety of filters.

 #### Base Command